alipali737/pen-test-docs/Operating Systems/Windows/Active Directory/Abusing ACLs.md

 ```
 > This gets all domain object ACLs, then matches the SecurityIdentifier field to the SID we provided.
 > `-ResolveGUIDs` ensures that the ACL types are in a human readable formate rather than their GUIDs

+> This command can take a bit of time, especially in large AD environments
 #### Performing this without PowerView
 > [Get-ADUser](https://docs.microsoft.com/en-us/powershell/module/activedirectory/get-aduser?view=windowsserver2022-ps)
 > [Get-Acl](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/get-acl?view=powershell-7.2)